 Federal Direct Subsidized Loan

 This Direct Subsidized Loan is available to students with financial need.
 The loans are funded by the U.S. Department of Education and administered by Des Moines Area Community College.
 Eligibility is determined by the FAFSA.
 Students must be enrolled in at least a half-time status.
-The interest for a subsidized loan is at the rate of 3.76% and is paid by the government while the student remains enrolled in at least half-time as well as during the first six months after the student leaves school.
+The interest for a subsidized loan first disbursed on or after July 1, 2018 and prior to July 1, 2019 is at the rate of 5.05% and is paid by the government while the student remains enrolled in at least half-time as well as during the first six months after the student leaves school.
 Students need to start repaying this loan six months after graduation, or if the student drops below half-time enrollment.

 Federal Direct Unsubsidized Loan

 Federal Direct Loans are student loans that are funded by the US Department of Education and administered by Des Moines Area Community College.
 Eligibility is determined by the FAFSA, and students must be enrolled in at least a half-time status.
-The interest rate of the unsubsidized loan is 3.76% and it is NOT paid by the federal government while the student is enrolled.
+The interest rate of the unsubsidized loan first disbursed on or after July 1, 2018 and prior to July 1, 2019 is 5.05% and the interest is NOT paid by the federal government while the student is enrolled.
 The interest accrues from the time the loan is disbursed until it is paid-in-full.
 Students can pay the interest while in school, or it will be added to the principal balance of the loan when entering repayment.
-Repayment begins 6 months after graduation, or after the student drops below half-time enrollment.
+Repayment begins six months after graduation, or after the student drops below half-time enrollment.

 Federal Direct PLUS (Parent Loan)